alexkurowski/solo-toolkit/README.md

 ### Custom random tables

-In addition to default random word generators, you can may add any number of your own random tables, by creating notes inside a special folder in your vault (default folder name is "Tables", you can change it in plugin settings).
+In addition to default random word generators, you can may add any number of your own random tables by creating notes inside a special folder in your vault (default folder name is "Tables", you can change it in plugin settings).

 ### Custom table templates